 The Firm considers all breaches of risk targets, tolerances, and limits to be potentially out of risk appetite.
-The second line of defence reviews, analyses, and reports breaches on a monthly basis, escalating any significant breaches or emerging trends to the RMC, BRC, and the SNEL Board so that timely action can be taken.
-Risk appetite can be continually reviewed and compared against changing business conditions, actual and projected revenues, and prevailing macroeconomic conditions.
+The second line of defence review, analyses, and reports breaches on a daily basis, escalating any significant breaches or emerging trends to the RMC, BRC, and the SNEL Board so that timely action can be taken.
+Risk appetite is periodically reviewed and compared against changing business conditions, actual and projected revenues, and prevailing macroeconomic conditions.